rida-re/automating-sap-cc-jenkins-sonar/README.md

-# Automating SAP Commerce Cloud with Jenkins, SonarQube & AI Error Explanation
+# Automating SAP Commerce Cloud with Jenkins, SonarQube & AI-powered Error Explanation

 > This project provides a complete CI/CD pipeline for SAP Commerce Cloud (Hybris) using Jenkins, SonarQube, and Docker.
 It automates build, test, code quality analysis, and deployment to SAP Commerce Cloud (CCV2), with integrated AI-powered error explanations.